Galle The South, Sri Lanka Travel Guide

 Dominant local ride-hailing app for tuk-tuks and cars.
 It gives transparent pricing.

-Available for car options, though less prevalent for tuk-tuks in Galle.
+Available for car options, though not as prevalent for tuk-tuks in Galle.

 An invaluable tool for navigation.
 Download offline maps for offline use.